The SPA is a members’ run organisation managed by a committee, elected each year, under a Chair who is elected for three

 Fiona Robertson, Chair

 I started taking pottery classes in 2016 at Culross Pottery and now have my own studio at my home near Braco in Perthshire.
 I joined the SPA in 2018 to get to meet other potters and learn more about the craft.
 I joined the committee in 2019 as website coordinator and was responsbible for commissioning the new website.
-In March 2020, I took over as Vice-Chair and my role now is to assist the Chair and other committee members as well as temporarily acting as assistant treaturer, helping Steve to move our accounts to a new accounting system.
+In March 2020, I took over as Vice-Chair and my role now is to assist the Chair.
+I have also taken over the role of Treasurer until the next AGM due to Steve's resignation as a result of illness.

 I have been a member of the Scottish Potters Association (SPA) since 2014, and throughout that time I've enjoyed attending SPA workshops and exhibiting my work with the SPA at venues across Scotland.
 I first began pottery at evening classes in 2002, with Angus College, and after a 6 year break (studies and having children) I returned to pottery again in 2012 at Fran Marquis' Springfield Creative Arts pottery classes.
 From 2014-15 I went to college to study for an NC in Art but was keen to get back to ceramics with a renewed focus.
 Our garden shed was converted into a pottery studio and I have been happily working there on my Leach wheel since 2015, firing work in my very old electric kiln formerly used at the Montrose Pottery.
 Since 2016 I have been teaching ceramics at Springfield Creative Arts in Arbroath, and selling my own work through local shops and at occasional craft markets.
 I first joined the SPA Committee in 2020 as the contact for event and workshop bookings, I am sure my role as Secretary will continue to add to all that I have enjoyed as a member of the Scottish Potters Association.

 Mina Rusk, Treasurer